ezequiel-romero/lightit-patient-management/README.md

 - **useFetchUsers**: A custom hook for fetching user data from the API.
 - **useModal**: A custom hook for managing the state of the modal.
 - **useFormValidation**: A custom hook for validating form data.

+### Development Data
+The `mock/data.json` file was used only for development purposes to avoid extra fetching to the API.
+This approach ensures that the application can be developed and tested without relying on the availability of the external API.